CMU-Robotics-Club/RoboBuggy2/README.md

 - Then do `explorer.exe .` to open the file explorer to the /Robobuggy2 directory.
 - Then do `./setup_dev.sh` in the main directory (RoboBuggy2) to launch the docker container.
 - Then you can go in the docker container using the `docker exec -it robobuggy2-main-1 bash`.

+  ## 2D Simulation
-- To run 2D simulation on Foxglove, use `roslaunch buggy sim_2d.launch`.
+- To run 2D simulation on Foxglove, use `$ roslaunch buggy sim_2d.launch`.
+- Open Foxglove, choose the third one to start link.
+- On the top, click Layout, then "Import from file".
+- Go to RoboBuggy2 and choose the file "telematics layout".

 ---